Save 20% on all subscription flowers Use code: SUBSAVE Shop now

 - approve businesses that are deemed to have their own robust modern slavery policy and/or Statement; or

-- follow up on smaller suppliers to understand their reasons for declining, reassure on the rationale and detail of the MSA Code of Conduct, and either get to a place of signing or decline to work with the supplier
+- follow up on smaller suppliers to understand their reasons for declining, reassure on the rationale and detail of the Modern Slavery Code of Conduct, and either get to a place of signing or decline to work with the supplier

 Training